 The Holy Spirit speaks (Acts 8:29), teaches (2 Peter 1:21), guides (John 16:13 NKJV), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and can be grieved (Ephesians 4:30).
 These are all traits that usually belong to a person and not just a force.

-The JW’s have re-translated the Bible into the “New World Translation” to support their false teachings.
+The Jehovah Witnesses have re-translated the Bible into the “New World Translation” to support their false teachings.
 The Watchtower Bible and Tract Society altered the text of the Bible to make it fit their false doctrine.
 They base their beliefs and doctrines on the original teachings of Charles Taze Russell, Judge Joseph Franklin Rutherford, and their successors and not on the Word of God.
 But Jesus says, “But in vain they do worship me, teaching for doctrines the commandments of men” (Matthew 15:9).

 In summary: The Bible states that those who followed Jesus were first called Christians in Antioch (Acts 11:26).
-The Jehovah Witnesses can’t be called Christians (Acts 11:26) because they don’t believe in the scriptural teaching that Christ is God the Son but rather teach that he is only a created being.
+The Jehovah Witnesses can’t be called Christians (Acts 11:26) because they don’t believe in the scriptural teaching that Christ is God the Son but rather teach that He is only a created being.

 Check out our Bible Answers page for more information on a variety of topics.